John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 Becoming a developer

 In 1972, Mr. Hazel became a developer himself, joining forces with Peterson, a hard-driving developer with a reputation for striking deals.
 The Hazel/Peterson Companies built Burke Centre, a planned community of 15,000 people second only to Reston.
-Other big projects followed, including Franklin Farm near Washington Dulles International Airport, Fair Lakes, a residential and office complex on 657 acres in western Fairfax and Fairfax Station, a high-end subdivision off Route 123.
+Other big projects followed, including Franklin Farm near Washington Dulles International Airport; Fair Lakes, a residential and office complex on 657 acres in western Fairfax; and Fairfax Station, a high-end subdivision off Route 123.

 In 1984, Mr. Hazel became the first Virginia president of the Greater Washington Board of Trade, a leading business group.
 Four years later, Hazel/Peterson paid $11 million for 542 acres in Prince William County.

 The plan was to develop the land into a mixed-use complex of homes, offices and a shopping mall.
-The Williams Center stood on Stuart Hill, the site of Robert E. Lee’s command during the Second Battle of Manassas in 1862.
+The Williams Center stood on Stuart Hill, the site of Robert E. Lee’s command during the Second Battle of Manassas, in 1862.

 Preservationists and civic activists mobilized quickly to save the historic Civil War site.
-It was a bitter fight, pitting Mr. Hazel’s view of progress against history buffs, and it draw international attention.
+It was a bitter fight, pitting Mr. Hazel’s view of progress against history buffs, and it drew international attention.
 Congress eventually condemned the property and preserved it as an addition to the national battlefield park.
 The federal government gave Hazel/Peterson an $81 million buyout.

-The real estate partnership dissolved in 1991 as a second generation struck out on separate paths.
+The real estate partnership was dissolved in 1991 as a second generation struck out on separate paths.
 Mr. Hazel returned to practicing law, and he and Peterson remained friends.

 He remained convinced that local leaders had no vision for where to put new people and jobs.
 He dismissed the massive city-style redevelopment planned for Tysons Corner, saying the Silver Line under construction to Dulles Airport would do little to relieve congestion on the roads.